hackclub/hackclub/workshops/dodge/README.md

 ### Collision

-Well, if you've failed to dodge the enemy at least once, you'll realize that the player is not forced to frantically dodge after all... the enemy doesn't attack it at all.
+Well, if you've failed to dodge the enemy at least once, you'll realize that the player is not forced to frantically dodge after all... the enemy doesn't kill the player when they collide.

 Let's make it a real threat by recognizing when the enemy and player collide. p5.play provides the `overlap()` method on our sprites for doing just that.